astrofra/game-space-taxi/README.md

 ## :warning: Notice

 This is a legacy codebase that was developed using an older version of the GameStart 3D engine.
 It is presented here for posterity and to possibly serve as inspiration for similar projects.
-Note that the code might not work correctly or at all with the current versions of GameStart 3D engine and the Squirrel programming language.